 Showing engineering students the significance and utility of bio-inspired (or biomimicry) design is easy, but teaching them how to do bio-inspired design is much more difficult.
 When not scaffolded, students tend to create bio-inspired concepts that are pure science fiction or closely resemble biological imitation, meaning the concepts look or act like the biological system observable characteristics.
 This card shares an instructional technique for teaching bio-inspired design to engineering students based on the concept-knowledge (C-K) theory of design that scaffolds the discovery and knowledge transfer processes involved in using natural designs to inspire engineering solutions.
-The hallmark of this technique is the C-K map template (linked below) that visually structures the thought processes or mindset of bio-inspired design.
+The hallmark of this technique is the BID canvas (formerly called the C-K map template) that visually structures the thought processes or mindset of bio-inspired design.
 We have found conclusive evidence of learning impact of design theory based bio-inspired design pedagogy.
 It has been shown with statistical significance to help students create bio-inspired concepts that are of higher quality than other methods as published in the ASEE 2019 manuscript linked below.
 With scaffolding, students tend to successfully abstract biological system principles to create concepts that more closely resemble biological inspiration, meaning learning from nature to innovate rather than copying, that are also feasible.

 This technique has been successfully integrated within a second-year engineering design course, but could be adapted to a capstone design course or an engineering science course with a project.

 The Instructional Resource folder contains the complete set of documents needed to adopt this technique for teaching bio-inspired design.
 They are the following:

 - A 100 min. lecture (could be split into two 50 min. lectures) in 3 file formats that includes two learning activities